Cold Climate Gardening in the Northeast

 - Photinia - A perfect privacy shrub with red and green leaves all winter.

-- Camelias – Dark green leaves and flowers throughout the winter.
-Yes flowers!
+- Camellias - Dark green leaves and flowers throughout the winter.
+Yes, flowers through the winter!

 - Cherry Laurels - Dark Green leaves which only get darker as winter progresses.

 Mahonia Soft Caress - Early winter bright yellow blooms stand out amongst the reddish green foliage.

 - Red Twig Dogwood - Cardinal red stems.
 A real show stopper in the winter.

 - Winterberry Holly - Plump red berries persist all winter.

 This is far from a complete list but I suggest you do some research and decide which plants suit your taste and plant now for a full landscape full of winter interest.
 Take a look around Garden Goods Direct - here you will find the winter interest plants listed above, plus many more to make your cold climate gardening easy and beautiful.

 LIKE WHAT YOU READ?
 SUBSCRIBE TO OUR BLOG!